 - Resumes do not present a clear picture or inabilities of a candidate; recruiters get to know the candidate's weaknesses and where they need training through the interview procedure.

-- Interviews are a necessary strategy to know a candidate's potential.
+- Interviews are a necessary strategy to know a candidate's potential to perform tasks at the workplace and anticipate their professional behaviour.

 - Through the interviewing process, the employer and the interviewee get to know each other, essential information flows, and all doubts are freed.